On equivariant homotopy theory for model categories: Introduction

 \subsection{Acknowledgments}

 I am grateful to Jesper Grodal for supervising my master's thesis written as an exchange student at the University of Copenhagen and to Karin Baur, my supervisor at ETH Zurich.
-I would like to thank Bill Dwyer for a helpful discussion, Peter May for historical comments, Ang\'{e}lica Osorno for encouraging me to publish the obtained results and sharing the draft \cite{bohmannetal} with me, which led to improvements of the examples, and J\'{e}r\^{o}me Scherer and Kathryn Hess for their careful reading of this paper.
+I would like to thank Bill Dwyer for a helpful discussion, Peter May for historical comments, Ang\'{e}lica Osorno for encouraging me to publish the obtained results and sharing the draft \cite{bohmannetal} with me, which led to improvements of the examples, Julie Bergner for discussions about her work \cite{bergnerequi}, J\'{e}r\^{o}me Scherer and Kathryn Hess for their careful reading of this paper, and the referee whose comments led to improvements of the exposition.